Displaying results 1 - 8 of 13

 Content Type: Abstract

 This paper describes HHC outpatient data and evaluates the performance for early influenza-like illness (ILI) outbreak detection.
-We compare its detection ability to that of the emergency department (ED) data and of the two data sources… read more… the two data sources simultaneously. … Could Outpatient Visits Enhance Our Ability of Early Detecting Influenza-Like … -
+We compare its detection ability to that of the emergency department (ED) data and of the two data sources… read more… Could Outpatient Visits Enhance Our Ability of Early Detecting Influenza-Like … -

 Using Age & Syndrome to Characterize Epidemic Winter-Seasonal Acute Gastroenteritis